Enjoying the Museum of English Rural Life in Reading, England

 I well remember taking my exams at Reading University in the Palmer Building!
 He was quite the benefactor.

-What is your number one recommendation for touring the Museum of English Rural Life?
+What is your number one recommendation for touring the museum?

 Isabel